roybaer/burnt-in-subtitle-extractor/README.md

 ## Prerequisites

-The program has tested with the following setup, only:
+The program has been tested with the following setup, only:

 - GNU/Linux operating system
 - GNU C++ compiler + Boost libraries